mingzhufan/CPC3D-Dataset/README.md

 ### 2. Real-Scan Subset

-- Real scan of clothed subjects
+- Real scans of clothed subjects
 - Ten-pose scans for each subject
 - Manual measurement references
 - Subject and scan information, including clothing type and scanning posture